-Studying in Sydney Australia can provide the ultimate student experience!
-It’s the oldest, biggest, and most beautiful of all Australian cities.
+Student life in Sydney Australia can provide the ultimate student experience!
+Sydney is the oldest, biggest, and most beautiful of all Australian cities.
 Blessed with a great climate and some of the best beaches in the world, Sydney offers a seductive intermingling of land and sea.

 Read about how to make the most of your time in Sydney.